 CHEKA agents also developed inventive but ghastly means of torture and psychological torment by which they extracted information or simply created a public deterrent.
 Written records of these methods were not kept so they are only anecdotally known, and possibly prone to exaggeration or falsification.
 According to historian Edward Peters, some of the torture methods employed by the CHEKA included beating, burning, branding and scalping.
 Alexander Solzhenitsyn writes that some CHEKA victims were force-fed large amounts of salted fish – but were prevented from drinking water.
 Other CHEKA methods are described by historian Orlando Figes in his book A People’s Tragedy:

 The ingenuity of the Cheka’s torture methods was matched only by the Spanish Inquisition.
-Each local Cheka had its own specialty.
+Each local Cheka had its own speciality.
 In Kharkov they went in for the ‘glove trick’ – burning the victim’s hands in boiling water until the blistered skin could be peeled off: this left the victims with raw and bleeding hands and their torturers with ‘human gloves’.
 The Tsaritsyn Cheka sawed its victims’ bones in half.
-In Voronezh they rolled their naked victims in nail-studded barrels.
-In Armavir they crushed their skulls by tightening a leather strap with an iron bolt around their head.
-In Kiev they affixed a cage with rats to the victims torso and heated it so that the enraged rats ate their way through the victim’s guts in an effort to escape.
-In Odessa they chained their victims to planks and pushed them slowly into a furnace or a tank of boiling water.
+In Voronezh, they rolled their naked victims in nail-studded barrels.
+In Armavir, they crushed their skulls by tightening a leather strap with an iron bolt around their head.
+In Kiev, they affixed a cage with rats to the victim’s torso and heated it so that the enraged rats ate their way through the victim’s guts in an effort to escape.
+In Odessa, they chained their victims to planks and pushed them slowly into a furnace or a tank of boiling water.
 A favourite winter torture was to pour water on the naked victims until they became living ice statues.

-2. It was headed by Feliz Dzerzhinsky, a fanatical Bolshevik who had been hardened by years of imprisonment.
+2. The CHEKA was headed by Feliz Dzerzhinsky, a Bolshevik of Polish extraction.
+Dzerzhinsky was loyal to the point of fanaticism and had been hardened by years of imprisonment.

-5. The CHEKA routinely used extra-legal violence and torture, often doing so publicly to provide a deterrent to others who might oppose the Soviet regime.
+5. The CHEKA routinely used extra-legal violence and torture.
+This was sometimes done publicly, in order to provide a deterrent to those who might oppose the regime.